Searching for specific resources

 Why use statistics?

-• Include the term ‘statistics’ alongside your other keywords when performing a search
+• Include the term ‘statistics’ alongside your other topic keywords when performing a search, e.g. Indigenous education AND statistics.

-• Look at the websites for Government departments responsible for collecting and reporting on statistics, like the Australian Bureau of Statistics
+• Look at the websites of government and non-government organisations, private companies or academic institutions responsible for collecting and reporting on statistics.

 Where can I find statistics?